 Looking Ahead to the Future of Flood Insurance

 Flooding is the most common natural disaster that occurs in the United States.
-In fact, in the last 3 years with records available (2015-2017), property damage costs due to flooding rose over 2,500% ($2.8 billion reported in 2015 to $60.58 billion in 2017).1 And while it’s notable to point out that 2017 was a particularly heavy year for hurricanes (ie. Hurricane Harvey and Irma), it’s important to recognize that flooding and flood insurance policy claims are not limited to coastal areas, but impact consumers and lenders nationwide.
-FEMA’s flood map identifies all 50 states (98% of all US counties) have been impacted by a flooding or a flash flood event in recent years.2 Escalating costs are a growing concern as 7 of the top 10 significant flood events measured by NFIP payouts have occurred in the last 10 years (2008-Present), with average payouts exceeding $30,000.2 The NFIP currently reports a $20 billion deficit which comes after a government bailout in 2017 that cancelled an additional $16 billion.3
+In fact, with currently available data (2015-2017), property damage costs due to flooding rose over 2,500% ($2.8 billion reported in 2015 to $60.58 billion in 2017).1 And while it’s notable to point out that 2017 was a particularly heavy year for hurricanes (ie. Hurricane Harvey and Irma), it’s important to recognize that flooding and flood insurance policy claims are not limited to coastal areas.
+FEMA’s flood map identifies all 50 states (98% of all US counties) have been impacted by a flooding or a flash flood event in recent years.
+Escalating costs are a growing concern as 7 of the top 10 significant flood events measured by NFIP payouts have occurred in the last 10 years (2008-Present).2 The NFIP currently reports a $20 billion deficit which comes after a government bailout in 2017 that cancelled an additional $16 billion.3

 Where is Flood Insurance Now?

 Hurricane Harvey in 2017 was a major event that caused unprecedented flooding in Texas that lead to $128 billion in damage.1 This is an example of the NFIP’s escalating challenge of providing flood insurance and handling claims as more people continue to move to coastal areas and flooding incidents have a nationwide impact.